-Most U.S. History textbooks teach a narrative that the Civil Rights Movement began with the Supreme Court Brown v.
+Most U.S. history textbooks teach a narrative that the Civil Rights Movement began with the Supreme Court Brown v.
 Board decision in 1954 and abruptly ended in 1965 with the passage of federal legislation.
-Not only does this narrative tell students that politicians and judges are more important than activists and organizers, it reinforces the myth that structural racism is a relic of the past and the United States is on an unstoppable path of progress.
+Not only does this narrative tell students that politicians and judges are more important than activists and organizers, it also reinforces the myth that structural racism is a relic of the past and the United States is on an unstoppable path of progress.
 As Black Lives Matter activists once again take up the fight against racial inequity and police brutality, excavating the long, grassroots history for students is crucial if we hope to use the past to inform our struggles today.

 What Was the Civil Rights Movement?